-Figure 3-1.
-The Range in Possible Flux Values Scaled to the Average Descending Flux for N Primary Impacts (chosen from the Poisson expectation value of 1000.0) Randomly Distributed Over the Surface of the Moon
+Figure 9.2-3.
+Range in Possible Flux Values Scaled to Average Descending Flux for N Primary Impacts (chosen from Poisson expectation value of 1000.0) Randomly Distributed Over the Surface of the Moon

 For the expectation value = 10.0 case, most of the sampled case have flux lower than the computed average value, but about 3% of the cases have primary impacts near the asset, giving fluxes higher than the average value.
 This skewed distribution is affecting the mean values, with a tiny minority of cases giving flux much greater than the mean.
 For the expectation value = 100.0 case, about 6% of the cases have fluxes higher than the average.
 For the expectation value = 1,000.0 case, about 10% of the cases have flux higher than the average.